 What other people do: Complain they can’t afford to live in the city anymore.

-What you can do instead: Offer financing or buy real estate.
+What you can do instead: Buy real estate or offer financing to others.
 Take Vancouver as an example.
 It’s land size is not getting any bigger, but the population will continue to expand.
 The following tables show the development of the number of inhabitants according to census data of Statistics Canada.

 Some people say they can’t afford to buy a house.
 But nobody is forcing them to buy a million dollar bungalow right away.
 New home owners can start small and slowly work their way up.
-My down payment was only $15,000 for the two-bedroom condo I bought in 2009.
-I plan to purchase larger properties over time as I build up equity.
-Besides, if prices are “too expensive” today how will people ever afford homes in the future when population density and demand will be even greater?
+My down payment was only $15,000 for the condo I bought in 2009.
+I will purchase a larger home later as I build up equity.

-Offering real estate financing is another way to benefit from the housing market, especially if you don’t have a lot of money to put down.
-You can lend money to a home buyer like a mortgage so they pay you interest instead of a bank.
+Offering real estate financing is another way to benefit from the housing market, especially if you don’t have a lot to invest.
+You can lend money to a home buyer so they pay you interest instead of a bank.
 This can be done through a private mortgage or a mortgage investment corporation.
-Higher real estate prices just means more wealth for me because I have exposure to that market 😀 No complaints here.
+Higher real estate prices just means more wealth for real estate investors who have exposure to the market. 😀

 What other people do: Complain they’re getting gouged by oil companies and they can’t afford to drive anymore